SINMOR/Marven-Subscription-Analysis-Using-SQL/README.md

 # Data Cleaning
 1. <u>Changing Date/Time format </u>

-The Date was in the wrong format so i used the CONVERT function to change it to date format YYYY-MM-DD and added a new column which i will be using for analysis
+The Date was in the wrong format so I used the CONVERT function to change it to date format YYYY-MM-DD and added a new column which I will be using for analysis

 ![](dateformat.png)

 2. <u>Checking for duplicates </u>

-I used PARTITION BY together with CTEs to check for the duplicates .I opted to use CTEs because we had a total of 185 duplicates with the same customer id but have difference created_date and canceled_id because a customer can have difference subscriptions in a year
+I used PARTITION BY together with CTEs to check for duplicates.
+I opted to use CTEs because we had a total of 185 duplicates with the same customer id but had different created_date and canceled_id columns  because a customer can have different subscriptions in a year

 ![](ctes.png)

-here we had  6 customers we the same customerid created_date and canceled_date hence we will delete the duplicates
+here we had  6 customers we the same customer ID created_date and canceled_date hence we will delete the duplicates

 ![](delete.png)

 3. <u>Checking for Null values </u>

-One of the best ways to check for duplicates is by using CASE statements this is because this is a small dataset .Only the canceled_date column had null so we will replace it NOT YET
+One of the best ways to check for duplicates is by using CASE statements this is because this is a small dataset.
+Only the canceled_date column had null so we will replace it NOT YET

 ![](null.png)

-_We will us COALESCE function  but we must convert date format to string and add a new column_
+_We will use the COALESCE function  but we must convert the date format to string and add a new column_

 ![](replace.png)

 # Data Analysis
-1. What is the Churn rate for each subscription interval
+1. **What is the Churn rate for each subscription interval**

-Churn rate is the rate at which customers dont renew subscriptions after every subscription interval
+The churn rate is the rate at which customers don't renew subscriptions after every subscription interval

 ![](churnrate.png)

-66% Perecent of the monthly subscriber do not renew there subscriptions
+66% of the monthly subscriber does not renew their subscriptions

-2. What is the Customers Retention rate over time
+2. **What is the customer retention rate over time**

 We expressed customer retention rate over time as a percentage

 ![](retention.png)

-3. What is the customers Lifetime value
+3. **What is the customer's Lifetime value**

-This the Total revenue generated by the customers over the number of customers
+This is the Total revenue generated by the customers over the number of customers

 ![](clv.png)

-4. What is  the Impact of Subscription Cost on Churn
+4. **What is  the Impact of Subscription Cost on Churn**

-How does the subscription cost affect how customers renew their subscriptions
+How does the subscription cost affect how customers renew their subscriptions?

 ![](impact.png)

 # Conclusion
 Insights from the analysis:
 1. Most customers renew monthly subscriptions because they are not regular users
-2. The higher the subscriptiion cost the higher the churn rate
+2. The higher the subscriptions cost the higher the churn rate
-3. The retention rate over time is low beacuse of high subscription cost
+3. The retention rate over time is low because of high subscription cost
-4. The Churn rate is 65% meaning most customers dont renew their subscriptions
+4. The Churn rate is 65% meaning most customers don't renew their subscriptions
 5. Most customers are seasonal

 Follow me on [**Twitter**](https://twitter.com/DEVSINMOR) and [**Medium**](https://medium.com/@morrisindet) for more content on the topics learnt in this project.Dont forget to check  the full code [**here**](Marven.sql)